Welcome to DCA! Let’s eat some vegan food!

 It is with Impossible breakfast sausage that has that sort of apple/save flavor going on, and then vegan cheese and Just Egg, tater tots, and a vegan mayo-type sauce.

-I finally had this for the first time on 8/21/21 and it was just as delicious as everyone has been saying!!
+I’ve had this many times now and it is just so good every time!
 It is easily my favorite thing to eat in Avengers Campus.
 That Spiced Maple Syrup is no joke!!
 They serve it to you in a little cup, so you can dip it in, or pour it over (I had poured over just a bit of it in this photo), but test it out first, because it packs some serious heat.
 So so good!!

 Impossible Victory Falafel – Plant-based-falafel and cauliflower wrap, garlic spread, hummus and coconut yogurt-tahini sauce with pickled vegetables.